Murasan201/raspi-system-report-to-slack/README.md

 # RasPi System Report to Slack

-> Python script for Raspberry Pi that periodically collects CPU temperature, memory usage, and disk space statistics, then sends formatted reports to Slack via Incoming Webhooks.
+> Python script for Raspberry Pi that collects CPU temperature, memory usage, and disk free-space statistics, then sends a formatted report to Slack via an Incoming Webhook.

 ## Features